MartinRGB/30ProjectsOfBlender/README.md

 - then set the model's normal,set environment map texture as uniform for calculating

-- try to custom drawing in shader.
+- try to customize drawing in shader.

 - better not use OPENGL's default light,cuz detail is not good.